 Southeastern Railway Museum

-Train lovers and toddlers will love spending time at this fun museum that is full of all things train, including a “warehouse” filled with replica train stations and retired train cars just waiting to be explored.
-If the rain lets up there are also 35 acres of trains and other vehicles outside to explore.
-Check the calendar for the awesome Toddler Programs and other special events throughout the year.
+Train lovers and toddlers love spending time at this museum that is full of all things train, including a “warehouse” filled with replica train stations and retired train cars just waiting to be explored.
+If the rain lets up there are 35 acres of trains and other vehicles outside to explore.
+Check the calendar for the Toddler Programs and other special events throughout the year.

 SkyZone offers so many indoor activities it’s impossible to experience them all in one day, which makes it a great repeat option for Atlanta rainy days, summer heat, and winter sleet and snow.
 Trampolines, dodge ball, rock climbing, “warrior” course and sky hoops are just a few of the offerings.
 SkyZone even has spaces for the smallest family members to play in the Tot Zone, making this a true family destination.

 Bowling appears to be making a come back, and with spots like Stars and Strikes we can see why.
 There's a ton of options all under one roof, with 20 bowling lanes, a full arcade and even laser tag.
 Plus you can dine on gourmet food, enjoy a drink and celebrate any occasion, even if it’s just getting out of the rain.

 If you love beer you may want to venture into SweetWater Brewery next time the rain sends you scrambling for cover.
 This craft brewery offers tours every Wednesday through Friday evening as well as Saturday and Sunday afternoons.
 Catch the tour and taste the offerings of year-round favorites and seasonal releases.